Order of Malta Ambulance Corps: History

 1938 and all were successful.
 In February 1938 First Aid services were requested for a National League match in Castlebar.
 The duties were allocated in alphabetical order meaning "Burke" and "Coogan" were first on duty.

 The first Officer in Charge of the Galway Unit was Sgt.
 Timothy Murphy.
 A second unit was set up in 1939 in Killarney and since then the Ambulance Corps has grown in strength providing First Aid cover for many major sporting and cultural events and concerts.

+During the period of The Troubles in the city of Derry, the Ambulance Corps played a key role as a healthcare organisation that provided first aid to people injured in rioting and confrontations such as the Battle of the Bogside and Bloody Sunday, when their humanitarian task got document in pictures of them wearing military-like uniforms, white coats and even gas masks.
+On 29 January 2023, a plaque was unveiled in Derry dedicated to the Ambulance Corps' role in assisting wounded and dying people in the course of the conflict.

 Modern organisation

 The Ambulance Corps is a national organisation with 5,346 members involved in 86 units across the Island of Ireland.
 For administration purposes, the country is divided into regions which are managed by regional directors.

 Each region consists of a number of units which deliver services at local level.
 The organisation operates over 170 ambulances, mobile accident and emergency suites, support vehicles, medical response bikes, Rapid Response Vehicles (RRVs) and mobile command and control centres.
 The Ambulance Corps uses the TETRA Radio system in line with the statutory emergency services in Ireland.